Niobe Fritillary (Argynnis niobe)

 23232 F

-a very dark female, judging by the body length and shape and behaviour.
+a very dark individual, a female judging by the body length and shape and behaviour.
 23227 is the underside.
-It is the underside that confirms niobe, as I would not be confident of an ID based on the upperside alone.
+It is the underside that confirms niobe, as I would not be confident of an identification based on the upperside alone.

 2090